Palash90/site-assets/blogs/build-your-own-nn/README.md

 ## Prerequisites
-- **Rust Fundamentals:** You should be comfortable with structs, enums, and the concept of Ownership, module system etc.
+This guide is designed as a self-contained journey.
+We do not assume a prior mathematical background.
+Instead, we derive the necessary mathematical principles as they arise.

+While this guide does not assume mastery in Rust, a basic understanding of the following concepts will make the progression smoother:
+- **Rust Fundamentals:** The use of `structs`, `enums`, and basic pattern matching.
+- **The Memory Model:** A conceptual understanding of Ownership, Borrowing, and Slicing.
+- **The Module System:** Familiarity with how Rust organizes code across files.
-- **The Toolchain:** You’ll need rustc and cargo installed.
-No external crates (like ndarray) are required—we are building everything ourselves.
+- **The Toolchain:** You’ll need `rustc` and `cargo` installed and ready.

+**Note on Dependencies:** In keeping with our philosophy of Radical Transparency, we will not rely on external linear algebra crates like ndarray.
+Our only dependency is the Rust Standard Library.

 ## Project Philosophy
 This guide is designed with a specific philosophy in mind: **Radical Transparency**.
 We do not start with frameworks or pre-built third-party libraries.
 We start with a blank file and a single `fn main()`.
 From there, we will incrementally build the mathematical and structural architecture required to perform complex tasks.